klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 ```javascript
 caver.utils.isHexPrefixed(input)
 ```
-Returns `true` if input is a 0x-prefixed hex string, otherwise it returns `false`.
+Returns `true` if the input is a 0x-prefixed hex string, otherwise it returns `false`.

 **Parameters**